GoogleCloudPlatform/professional-services/tools/dataflow-throttling/README.md

 ### Introduction

-This artifact is designed to implement adaptive client-side throttling.
+This artifact is designed to implement distributed adaptive client-side throttling.
 [Adaptive throttling](https://landing.google.com/sre/sre-book/chapters/handling-overload/#eq2101) activates when a service called by Dataflow starts rejecting requests due to throughput higher than expected.
-Adaptive throttling tracks the request rejection probability to decide whether it should fail locally without going through network to save the cost of rejecting a request.
+This transform tracks the request rejection probability to decide whether it should fail locally without going through network to save the cost of rejecting a request.

 ### Dataflow Client-side Throttling

-This is a generic library intended to implement client-side throttling by rejecting requests that have a high probability of being rejected locally on Dataflow nodes.
-Irrespective of Batch or Streaming, when Dataflow pipeline is sending HTTP requests to the server with input elements as payload, once the request has been processed by the backend, it should send a response back to the pipeline whether the http request has been accepted or rejected.
+This generic library intended to reject requests that have a high probability of being rejected locally on Dataflow nodes.
+Irrespective of Batch or Streaming, when Dataflow pipeline is sending HTTP requests to the server with input elements as payload, once the request has been processed by the backend, it should send a response back to the pipeline whether the request has been accepted or rejected.
 The error code depends up on the backend throttling implementation (defaults to HTTP code 429).

 ![DataflowThrottling DAG](img/dataflow-throttling-dag.png "Dataflow Throttling DAG")

 The library uses [stateful](https://beam.apache.org/blog/2017/02/13/stateful-processing.html) processing.
-A user on this library needs to implement clientCall function which makes requests to the external service.
+A user of this library needs to implement clientCall function which makes requests to the external service.

-### Adaptive throttling
+### Adaptive throttling in Dataflow

 Dataflow pipeline maintains the number of requests it has sent to the backend [totalRequestsProcessed] and the number of requests got accepted by the backend [acceptedRequests].
 Using stateTimer, it will process a batch of elements from each state value and remove the processed elements from the state value.
 Request rejection probability will be calculated as follows.
     ```RequestRejectionProbability = (total_requests - k * total_accepts)/(total_requests+1)```